-Since our DFES publication in July, the ESO has updated its Future Energy Scenarios12 (2020 FES), which explore different pathways to reach Net Zero.
+After our DFES publication in July, the ESO updated its Future Energy Scenarios (2020 FES), which explore different pathways to reach Net Zero.
 These are four GB-wide holistic energy scenarios out to 2050, considering gas and electricity supply and consumption.
 These four scenarios are designed to represent a range of credible energy scenarios, representing differing levels of consumer ambition, government/policy support, economic growth and technology development.
 The scenarios are developed through extensive engagement with stakeholders and are widely recognised as being an industry reference point.

-In this DFES refresh, we have incorporated the ESOs' 2020 scenario framework.
+These DFES forecasts incorporate the ESOs' 2020 scenario framework.